The Poems of Taliesin

 The historical period of the Old North can be said to extend from the 5th century, following the collapse of Roman rule in Britain, through to the 8th century, a century that ended with the first Viking invasions.

-This site aims to explore the history of the Old North of Britain, a history that has largely been forgotten particularly in the north of England where much of its drama unfolded.
+This site aims to explore the history of the Old North of Britain, a history that has largely been forgotten, particularly in the north of England, where much of its drama took place.
 It is a history that tells the story of how Britain transformed itself from an island of rival warlords and regional kingdoms into the nations of England, Wales and Scotland that we see today.

 Please contact me if you have suggestions, comments of contributions that you would like to make.
 Thank you.